HONG KONG is known as the Pearl of the Orient and is a popular tourist attraction besides being an important financial centre of world trade.

 To enquire about our prices please email: [email protected]

-Groupage-LCL: Similar to air freight we can handle your LCL or groupage cargo from HKG on FOB, Exwork or door to door basis to all ports in the UK.
+Groupage-LCL: Similar to air freight we can handle your LCL or groupage cargo from HKG on FOB or Exwork basis to all ports in the UK.

 Port to Port – HKG to UK port ( Price Indication)